ISO/IEC 19770: Principles

 This part of ISO/IEC 19770 has been developed with the following practical principles in mind:

 Maximum possible usability with legacy entitlement information

 The ENT, or software entitlement schema, is intended to provide the maximum possible usability with existing entitlement information, including all historical licensing transactions.
 While the specifications provide many opportunities for improvement in entitlement processes and practices, they must be able to handle existing licensing transactions without imposing requirements which would prevent such transactions being codified into Ent records.

 Maximum possible alignment with the software identification tag specification (ISO/IEC 19770-2)

 This part of ISO/IEC 19770 (entitlement schema) is intended to align closely with part 2 of the standard (software identification tags).
 This should facilitate both understanding and their joint use.
 Furthermore, any of the elements, attributes, or other specifications of part 2 which the ENT creator may wish to utilize may be used in this part as well.

-Stakeholder benefits

-It is intended that this standardized schema will be of benefit to all stakeholders involved in the creation, licensing, distribution, release, installation, and ongoing management of software and software entitlements.